+County of Hawai'i

+PLANNING DEPARTMENT

-- 3. State Land Use.
-Urban (U). - 4.
-General Plan.
-Land Use Pattern Allocation Guide (LUPAG) map designates the property as Low Density Urban (ldu). - 5.
+- 4. General Plan.
+Land Use Pattern Allocation Guide (LUPAG) map designates the property as Low Density Urban (ldu) and Medium Density Urban (mdu). - 5.
 Subdivision Code Requirements.
-Hawai'i County Code, Chapter 23, Subdivisions requires that subdivisions in the RS-15 zoning district be served by minimum r-o-w and paving widths of 50-feet and 20-feet, respectively, and full right-of-way improvement to include paved shoulders and swales. - 6.
+The subdivision code requires that subdivision roadways serving in excess of six (6) lots have minimum r-o-w and paving widths of 50-feet and 20-feet, respectively, in compliance with the Department of Public Works (DPW) Standard Detail (Std.
+Det.)
+R-39 (now R-25, 2017 Edition).
+The subdivision is located makai of numerous other, subdividable lots up mauka. - 6.
 Subdivision Request/PPM.
-Subdivision application SUB-16-001647 was submitted to subdivide the subject TMK property.
-Action on the subdivision application has been deferred pursuant to letter of road improvement requirements dated March 8, 2017, in the subdivision file. - 7.
+Subdivision application SUB-19-001902 was submitted to subdivide the subject TMK property into 6 lots.
+Further action on the subdivision application has been deferred pursuant to this variance application which is in response to roadway improvement conditions imposed in our letter of Tentative Approval (TA) dated August 29, 2019. - 7.
 Variance Application.
-The variance request from roadway improvements was acknowledged by Planning Department letter dated April 22, 2019.
+The variance request from road improvements for the six (6) lots was acknowledged by Planning Department letter dated March 16, 2020.
 This variance application includes background history and circumstances and information regarding the pending subdivision application.
-Narrative and pictorial evidence of the existing roadway conditions was presented in support of the request.

-Existing conditions within Santos Lane (30-foot wide r-o-w), which allows access from West Puainako and West Kahaopea Streets to the subject property is an existing 10-foot wide paved travel way with 2 to 3-foot wide compacted gravel shoulders on both sides within the 30-foot wide r-o-w.

-8. Variance Application (VAR-19-000516) Agency Comments and Requirements.

-- a.
-Department of Public Works (DPW): See attached memorandum dated June 21, 2019.
+Please be informed that the lots in question are presently served by an existing 40-foot wide r-o-w with approximately 10-foot wide pavement. - 8.
+Agency Comments and Requirements. - a.
+Department of Public Works (DPW): See attached memorandum dated April 17, 2020.
 (Exhibit A) - b.
-County of Hawai'i Fire Department (HFD): See attached memorandum dated June 21, 2019.
-(Exhibit B) - 9.
+County of Hawai'i Fire Department (HFD): See attached memorandum dated April 14, 2020.
+(Exhibit B) - c.
+No other agency comments were solicited, and none were received. - 9.
 Notice to Surrounding Owners/Posted Sign.
-The applicant submitted evidence, dated April 26, 2019, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
-Pictures of the posted sign were also submitted.
-Evidence submitted on June 6, 2019, also indicates that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a). - 10.
+The applicant submitted evidence, dated March 10, 2020, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
+A picture of the posted sign was also submitted.
+The evidence also indicates that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a).
+The Planning Director is appreciative of the additional time, until May 15, 2020, to review and issue a decision on the application. - 10.
 Comments from Surrounding Property Owners or Public.
 There were no comments received from any neighbors or the public.

-Jason Knable August 19, 2019 Page 3